Purpose of the cyber security principles

-- P7: Information is encrypted at rest and in transit between different systems.
+- P7: Data is encrypted at rest and in transit between different systems.

-- P8: Information communicated between different systems is controlled, inspectable and auditable.
+- P8: Data communicated between different systems is controlled, inspectable and auditable.

-- P9: Information, applications and configuration settings are backed up in a secure and proven manner on a regular basis.
+- P9: Data, applications and configuration settings are backed up in a secure and proven manner on a regular basis.

 - P10: Only trusted and vetted personnel are granted access to systems, applications and data repositories.